Turkish-Russian Monitoring Center starts working in Azerbaijan's liberated lands (PHOTO)

 By Jeyhun Alakbarov - Trend:

-The Turkish-Russian Monitoring Center in Azerbaijan's liberated lands is starting operations on January 30, Trend's Karabakh bureau reports.
+The Turkish-Russian Monitoring Center in Azerbaijan's liberated lands is beginning its work on January 30, Trend's Karabakh bureau reports.

 The opening of the center is taking place in Azerbaijan's Aghdam district.